brandonmichaelhunter/GH_300T00/Week1.md

 > Written with [StackEdit](https://stackedit.io/).
 ----
 **GitHub Copilot Across Environments: IDE, Chat, GitHub.com, and Command Line  Techniques**
+-   *Understand how to utilize GitHub Copilot's auto-suggestions, multiple suggestions pane, and its ability to adapt to different coding styles to accelerate code development.*
+	- Support Languages
+		- Python, JavaScript, Java, TypeScript, Ruby, Go, C#, C++
+	- Free tier offers
+		- 2000 code autocompletes
+		- 50 chats per month
+	- Auto suggestions
+		- Work as you type, sometime completing the current line, sometimes suggesting a whole new block of code.
+	- Multiple suggestions plan
+		- appears as grayed out code snippet.
+		- hover over the suggestion to reveal the copilot control pane.
+Allows you to quickly evaluate multiple approaches to the same problem.
+		- keyboard shortcuts:
+			- Option or Alt + ] or Option or Alt+[
+			- Windows or LInux: Alt + ] (next), Alt +[ (previous)
+	- GitHub Copilot demonstrates its ability to adapt through the following ways:
+		- **Method Implementation**: When you start typing a method name, Copilot can suggest the entire implementation, following your established coding style.
+		-   **Naming Conventions**: It picks up on your preferred naming conventions for variables, functions, and classes.
+		-   **Formatting**: Copilot adapts to your indentation style, bracket placement, and other formatting preferences.
+		-   **Comment Style**: It can mimic your comment style, whether you prefer inline comments, block comments, or doc strings.
+		-   **Design Patterns**: When your project consistently uses certain design patterns, Copilot suggests code that aligns with these patterns.

+---
+-   *Understand how to provide context to GitHub Copilot through inline comments, block comments, doc strings, and other types of comments to enhance code generation accuracy and speed.*
+ 	- By understanding the intent behind the comments, Copilot can provide more accurate and context-aware code suggestions through two key processes:
+		- **Natural Language Processing**: Copilot uses advanced natural language processing (NLP) techniques to interpret the meaning and intent behind comments in the code.
+		-  **Contextual Analysis**: It analyzes comments in relation to the surrounding code, understanding their relevance and purpose within the broader context of the file or project.
+	- Types of comments utilized
+		-   **Inline comments**: Short explanations next to specific lines of code.
+		-   **Block comments**: Longer explanations that might describe a function or class.
+		-   **Docstrings**: Formal documentation strings in languages like Python.
+		-   **TODO comments**: Notes about future implementations or improvements.
+		-   **API Documentation**: Comments that describe the usage and parameters of functions or methods.
+	- Comment-driven code generation
+		- **Function implementation**: When a function is described in comments, Copilot can suggest an entire implementation based on that description.
+		- **Code completion**: Copilot uses comments to provide more accurate code completions, understanding the developer's intent.
+		- **Variable naming**: Comments can influence Copilot's suggestions for variable names, making them more descriptive and context-appropriate.
+		- **Algorithm selection**: When comments describe a specific algorithm or approach, Copilot can suggest code that aligns with that method.
+---
+-   *Understand how to interact with GitHub Copilot through natural language conversations to generate complex code, debug issues, obtain code explanations, and streamline development workflows in real-time.*
+	- Complex code generation
+	- **Debugging assistance** If you encounter errors in your code, Copilot Chat can be valuable in analyzing error messages and suggesting potential fixes.
+		- One way to achieve this result is by using Copilot inline-chat by highlighting the piece of code containing the error, right clicking and selecting Copilot, then inline-chat.
+	- **Code explanations** Copilot Chat can also be used to better understand complex code snippets.
+It can break down code into simpler terms, explain the purpose and functionality of unfamiliar code, and offer insights into best practices and potential optimizations.
+---
+-   *Understand how to improve the relevance of GitHub Copilot Chat's suggestions by using scope referencing, slash commands, and agents to quickly complete routine development tasks.*
+	- Scope referencing - To enhance the accuracy and relevance of the responses provided by GitHub Copilot Chat, it’s important to properly scope your questions using references.
+		- How to:
+			- **File references:**  You can specify a particular file in your question by adding a  `#file:`  before the file name.
+			- **Environment References:** You can reference the entire solution or workspace by using `@workspace`
+	- Slash commands
+		- Slash commands in GitHub Copilot Chat allow you to quickly specify the intent of your query.
+			- Commands
+				- **/doc:** Adds comments to the specified or selected code.
+				- **/explain:** Provides explanations for selected code.
+				- **/fix:** Proposes fixes for problems in the selected code.
+				- **/generate:** Helps in generating new code based on your requirements.
+				- **/optimize:** Analyzes and suggests improvements to the running time or efficiency of the selected code.
+				- **/tests:** Automatically creates unit tests for the selected code.
+	- Model selection and premium features
+		- **Standard models (GPT-4o):**
+			-   Provide fast, reliable responses for most development tasks
+			-   Consume 1 PRU per request
+			-   Ideal for routine coding assistance, code explanations, and basic debugging
+			-   Examples: Simple function generation, syntax help, basic refactoring suggestions

+		- **Premium models (o1-preview, o1-mini):**
+			-   Offer enhanced reasoning capabilities for complex problems
+			-   Consume 2 PRUs per request (double the standard rate)
+			-   Better suited for sophisticated analysis, complex algorithms, and architectural decisions
+			-   Examples: Advanced debugging of multi-threaded code, complex algorithm design, security analysis
+		- consider your PRU usage when selecting models for different types of tasks.
+	- Copilot Agents
+		- GitHub Copilot agents are custom tools that you can build and integrate with GitHub Copilot Chat to provide additional functionalities tailored to your specific needs.
+			- **@workspace:** This agent allows you to extend the context of whatever questions you ask Copilot to the whole project.
+			- use the “@workspace /new” smart action, which allows you to generate a completely new project from scratch based on your requirements
+			- **@terminal:** This agent is useful for command-line related questions.
+			- **@vscode:** Use this agent to ask questions related to Visual Studio Code, such as how to debug or change settings within the IDE.
+---
+-   *Understand how to use GitHub Copilot on GitHub.com for repository exploration, pull request assistance, issue management, and collaborative code review workflows.*
+---
+-   *Understand how to interact with GitHub Copilot in CLI to get command explanations, suggestions, and execute commands to automate terminal workflows.*
 ----
 **Management and customization considerations with GitHub Copilot**
 ----